MoMo830/AliG/README.md

 </details>

 ## Roadmap :
+* **Code Consolidation & Stress Testing:** Heavy workload testing to ensure 100% stability on massive G-code files and multi-hour engraving sessions.
+* **UI/UX Overhaul:** Rationalizing the interface to move away from "slider-heavy" menus towards a more intuitive workflow.
 * Option to split big Gcode files?
-* User interface improvements (not fond of all these sliders)
+* Option to split big Gcode files?
 * Calibration improvement to test and select best settings (power range, thermal correction, latency).
-* **[In discussion] 3D Relief Engraving Mode:** Implementation of multi-pass logic with Z-axis decrement for deep carving. *Since my current laser lacks the power to benchmark this properly, I'm looking for user interest/feedback before developing this.*
+* [In discussion] 3D Relief Engraving Mode:** Implementation of multi-pass logic with Z-axis decrement for deep carving. *Since my current laser lacks the power to benchmark this properly, I'm looking for user interest/feedback before developing this.*
 * Keep this readme up-to-date !
-* (maybe) Dithering Implementation: Integration of the Floyd-Steinberg algorithm.
+* (Likely) Dithering Implementation: Integration of the Floyd-Steinberg algorithm.
-* (maybe) Auto-Contour Detection & Trace & Fill Logic: Automatic edge tracing to generate vector-like boundaries with support for hatch filling.
+* (Under consideration) Auto-Contour Detection & Trace & Fill Logic: Automatic edge tracing to generate vector-like boundaries with support for hatch filling.
-* (maybe) implementation of SVG path parsing to allow hybrid projects (Raster engraving + Vector cutting) in a single G-code file.
+* (Theoretical) implementation of SVG path parsing to allow hybrid projects (Raster engraving + Vector cutting) in a single G-code file.
 * Add a Wiki.

 ## Gcode Export